 “If there’s one industry that needs Ting perhaps even more than mobile, it’s cable and Internet access,” said Noss.
 “For too long, people and businesses have had no choice, or at best the illusion of choice, as to who provides them with access.
 They have been held hostage by contracts and forced under bandwidth caps.
 We are changing that.”

-Tucows is a provider of network access, domain name and other Internet services.
+Tucows is a provider of network access, domain names and other Internet services.
+Ting (https://ting.com) delivers mobile phone service and fixed Internet access with outstanding customer support.
 OpenSRS (http://opensrs.com) manages over fourteen million domain names and millions of value-added services through a global reseller network of over 13,000 web hosts and ISPs.
-Hover (http://hover.com) is the easiest way for individuals and small businesses to manage their domain names and email addresses.
-Ting (https://ting.com) is a mobile phone service provider dedicated to bringing clarity and control to US mobile phone users.
+Hover (http://hover.com) makes it easy for individuals and small businesses to manage their domain names and email addresses.
 More information can be found on Tucows’ corporate website (http://tucows.com).